 - Having insufficient foreign exchange reserves

 Those countries are vulnerable to small attacks on exchange rate markets.
-Foreign exchange reserves are insufficient to intervene and reduce the effects of speculators’ attacks.
-As a result, the exchange rate depreciates.
+Foreign exchange reserves are insufficient to intervene and reduce the effects of speculators’ attacks, so the exchange rate depreciates.

 Depreciation increases debt denominated in foreign currency, say US dollars.
 Governments and businesses must raise more money to pay back the debt.

 Businesses try to avoid increasing debt burdens by buying dollars.
-That move might save them from default.
-But, that had other consequences.
+That move might save them from default, but it has other consequences.
 The purchase of dollars exacerbates the fall in the exchange rate.

 Banking crisis

 A crisis usually starts with a bank run, when savers suddenly withdraw their deposits from the bank.
-Such panic maybe because they lost confidence in the purchasing power of the domestic currency as during hyperinflation.
+Such panic may occur because they lost confidence in the purchasing power of the domestic currency, as during hyperinflation.
 Or, they no longer trust the bank because of insolvency problems.

-During hyperinflation, the purchasing power of the currency falls.
-People prefer to hold cash because they can use it at any time.
-That triggered massive withdrawals of deposits in banks.
+During hyperinflation, the currency’s purchasing power falls.
+People prefer to hold cash because they can use it at any time, which triggers massive withdrawals of deposits from banks.

 Banks have difficulty paying back deposits.
 They usually only set aside a small portion of the savings as a reserve.
 The rest, they lend to households or businesses.
 Banks, of course, cannot suddenly withdraw their loans.